-Washington state fines nursery that prevented workers from wearing masks
+Washington state flower shop fined $4K for mask violation

 Owner Postema could not immediately be reached for comment Tuesday, but an employee at the business told The Associated Press that he would be left a message.

-Postema previously told the Herald in June that he planned to challenge the legality of the mask mandate “based on the rational(e) that face masks do not protect our employees and is in conflict with” the federal Occupational Safety and Health Administration.
+Postema previously told the Herald in June that he planned to challenge the legality of the mask mandate “based on the rational(e) that face masks do not protect our employees and is in conflict with” the Occupational Safety and Health Administration.